marc-lassiter/Ethereum-Private-Key-Guesser/README.md

 # Ethereum-Private-Key-Guesser
-A simple bash private key guesser for the Ethereum network.
+A simple bash private key guesser for the Ethereum network for experimental purposes.

+Feel free to mess around with the code or contribute changes.